 - Florida, 2013: Lindsey and Kevin Dennis were given a prenatal diagnosis at 20 weeks that their daughter had a fatal type of anencephaly.
 Doctors offered abortion, but instead they welcomed Sophie who lived for 10 hours surrounded by the love of family and friends.

 - Washington, 2005: Jeanne and Steve Deibert received a prenatal diagnosis that their son had Trisomy 18, a chromosomal anomaly that causes heart and kidney problems so severe that less than 10% of babies survive the first year.
 Deciding against abortion, Jeanne gave birth to baby Robbie who lived for 29 days during which time the hospital provided perinatal hospice care for him.
 Family, friends, and their priest visited them, and because of the support Jeanne described the experience as serene.

 - Pennsylvania, 2008: Senator Rick Santorum and wife Karen were given a prenatal diagnosis that their daughter had life-threatening Trisomy 18.
-Bella survived with medical care, and turns seven years old this May.
+Bella survived with medical care, and in 2018 she turned ten years old.